kean/Nuke/Sources/Nuke/Nuke.docc/Caching/caching.md

 DataLoader.sharedUrlCache.removeAllCachedResponses()
 ```

 An HTTP disk cache (``ImagePipeline/Configuration-swift.struct/withURLCache`` option) gives the server precise control over caching via [`cache-control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) HTTP headers.
 You can specify what images to cache and for how long.
-The client cant also periodically check the cached response for [freshness](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#freshness) and refresh if needed – useful for refreshing profile pictures or logos.
+The client can't also periodically check the cached response for [freshness](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#freshness) and refresh if needed – useful for refreshing profile pictures or logos.

 > Tip: Learn more about HTTP cache in ["Image Caching."](https://kean.blog/post/image-caching#http-caching)